w3c/cogai/demos/nlp/README.md

 ## Research challenges

-This is a summary of challenges to be worked through to realise practical cognitive NLP:
+This is a summary of challenges to be worked through to realise practical cognitive NLU:

 * Design and population of the lexicon, exploiting existing resources such as corpora and machine readable lexical resources such as WordNet.
 * Choice of the tag set for part of speech, balancing the requirements for phrase structure parsing and robustness
-* Dealing with the awkward cases that inevitably arise in real text, e.g. reported speech, sentence boundaries, ellipsis, foreign words, and so forth.
+* Dealing with the awkward cases that inevitably arise in real text, e.g. reported speech, sentence boundaries, ellipsis, idiomatic speech, foreign words, and so forth.
 * Part of speech tagging based upon learning from annotated corpora
 * Loose parsing that preserves positional information
 * Assessing semantic consistency for word sense disambiguation, bindings for pronouns and nominal groups, as well as prepositional attachments